CONNECT WITH YOUR PATIENTS

 Can I register alongside someone else?

 Yes!
-We’ve hosted friends, family members, colleagues and couples before, and encourage participants to sign up alongside someone they wish to share this adventure with.
-We offer a $100 friends & family discount for both participants in this situation (this can be applied retroactively if one of you is ready to register before the other).
+We’ve hosted friends, family members, colleagues and couples , and encourage participants to sign up alongside someone they wish to share this adventure with.
 If you sign up for different tracks, you will still be together for the language classes (provided you have a similar language level), cultural activities and excursions.
 If you wish to stay in the same host family or share accommodations, registering early and letting us know this preference will increase the likelihood of staying together.

 What is your refund policy?